daisyorozcob/Friday-Project/README.md

 #### Daisy Orozco Bautista

-#### A project about myself containing an about me section, hobbies, backgrounf, adn current projects.
+#### A project about myself containing an about me section, hobbies, backgrounf, and current projects.

 ## Technologies Used